chrisjmason/github-issues-tech-challenge/README.md

 - Your technical competence
 - Your use of best practices
 - Your ability to explain what you are doing
-- Your elaboration on techniques/concepts that you don’t have enough time to implement
+- Your elaboration on techniques/concepts that you don’t have enough time to implement in this session

 ## Reference
 API to retrieve issues: https://developer.github.com/v3/issues/#list-issues-for-a-repository